-Chrome Extensions manager is a feature that helps IT admins keep track of Chrome extensions used by employees in their organization and subsequently removing those that are not necessary.
-With Browser Security Plus' Chrome extensions manager feature, IT admins can take inventory of Chrome extensions present on users' browsers, detect the ones that are potentially harmful and allows IT admins to remove chrome extensions that aren't necessary.
-IT admins can also distribute mission-critical extensions needed for business, to employees browsers silently from a central console.
+Chrome Extensions manager is a feature that IT admins can use to keep track of Chrome extensions used by employees in their organization Based on the insights they can remove Chrome extensions that are unnecessary.
+With Browser Security Plus' Chrome extensions manager feature, IT admins can take inventory of Chrome extensions present on users' browsers, detect the ones that are potentially harmful and remove extensions that aren't necessary.
+IT admins can also enforce mission-critical extensions needed for day-to-day tasks to employees browsers from a central console.

 Step 1: Navigate to policies and click on Add-on Management in Browser Security Plus console.